alburezg/child_death_clean/README.md

 in the `Output` directory.
 The scripts `__source_all.R`, included in each of the three sub-directories, can be used for this purpose.

-The final results are stored in the `Output` directory, including the figures as .pdf files and .csv files with the full country and regional estimates of the six main measures included in the paper.
+The final results are stored in the `Output` directory, including the figures as .pdf files.
+The full country and regional estimates of the six main measures included in the paper are stored in tabular format in several .csv files in the same directory.

 `> sessionInfo()`